Extremal subsets in geodesically complete spaces with curvature bounded above: Introduction

-where the right-hand side is the Hausdorff dimension.
-It is clearly upper semicoutinuous in $p$.
+where the right-hand side denotes the Hausdorff dimension.
+It is clearly upper semicontinuous in $p$.
 For any nonnegative integer $k$, we define the \textit{$k$-dimensional part} $E^k$ of $E$ as the set of points in $E$ with local dimension $k$.
-In particular, the set $E^0$, i.e., the set of extremal points in $E$, is discrete since any distance function from a point has no critical points near it (see \cite[Proposition 7.3]{LN:geod}).
+Note that the set $E^0$ of extremal points in $E$ is discrete since any distance function from a point has no critical points around it (see \cite[Proposition 7.3]{LN:geod}).